The Operating Theatre in the year 2030

 Event Focus:

-- What does a successful NHS robotic surgery program look like?
+- What does a successful NHS robotic surgery program actually look like — and what does “failure” mean in practice?

-- How do hospitals train their staff, integrate robotics into workflows, and measure success?
+- How do hospitals train staff, integrate robotics into workflows, and overcome early rollout friction?

 Event Focus: